Ohar/Netronix-test/README.md

 `npm run build`

-After it you can find application files in at your `/dist` directory.
+After it you can find application files in your `/dist` directory.